 Deliberations uncovered some areas of possible compromise where members tended to either support or accept the existing terms in the 2012 Applicant Guidebook.
-Noting that no official consensus calls have been taken prior to publication of the Initial Report, all preliminary recommendations are for discussion purposes at this stage and may change based on community input received through public comment, as well as further deliberations by the Work Track.
+Noting that no official consensus calls have been taken prior to publication of the Initial Report, all preliminary recommendations are for discussion purposes at this stage and may change based on community input received through public comment, as well as further deliberations by Work Track 5.

-In those areas where the Work Track put forward preliminary recommendations, the preliminary recommendations tended to support either maintaining or making minor adjustments to the existing provisions contained in the 2012 Applicant Guidebook.
+In those areas where Work Track 5 put forward preliminary recommendations, the preliminary recommendations tended to support either maintaining or making minor adjustments to the existing provisions contained in the 2012 Applicant Guidebook.
 Some Work Track members noted that it may be difficult to move away from the 2012 Applicant Guidebook terms, because these provisions already represented a form of compromise.
+There was no clear legal foundation upon which to base protections/restrictions.
 The initial draft version of the Applicant Guidebook was drafted by the ICANN Organization drawing on policies and implementation guidance developed through the GNSO.
-The the 2012 treatment reflected in the final version of the Applicant Guidebook was primarily the result of negotiation discussions between the GAC, the ccNSO, and the ICANN Board and subsequent directives aimed at and the ICANN Organization based on public policy and public interest considerations, with the GNSO and others having the opportunity to submit public comment on each updated draft version.
+The 2012 treatment of geographic names reflected in the final version of the Applicant Guidebook was primarily the result of discussions between the GAC, the ccNSO, and the ICANN Board and subsequent directives aimed at the ICANN Organization based on public policy and public interest considerations, with the GNSO and others having the opportunity to submit public comment on each updated draft version.